 Bikes, Skates, and Other Wheels

-- Avoid unintentional skateboard “tricks” with a specially designed wall rack that makes it easy for kids to hang up helmets and skateboards together; starting around $20.
+#2 Use a specially designed wall rack to hang helmets and skateboards together; starting around $20.
 Secure this one to wall joists in less than an hour.

-- Bring together balls and bats on a convenient wire rack equipped with hangers that hold gloves too; starting around $35.
+#4 Bring together balls and bats on a convenient wire rack equipped with hangers that hold gloves too; starting around $31.

-#10 Organize small items — such as pencils, box cutters, and tape measures — by stashing them in electrical junction boxes; about $2 each (free if you have spares).
+#10 Organize small items -- such as pencils, box cutters, and tape measures -- by stashing them in electrical junction boxes; about $0.75 each (free if you have spares).
 Purchase a variety of sizes and shapes and secure them to studs or pegboard.